andavies/andavies.github.io/about.md

 ---
-title: About Me | Andy Davies
+title: About Me
-layout: master
+layout: page
 ---

 I like to refer to myself simply as a programmer, but my current range of skills labels me more specifically as a web developer.